 The UK Government requested leave to appeal to the Supreme Court in respect of the McCloud Judgement but this was denied at the end of June 2019.
-IAS19 values have therefore been updated to reflect actuarial assumptions subsequent to ths decision.
+IAS19 values were therefore been updated to reflect actuarial assumptions subsequent to this decision in the 2018/19 accounts.
 A more detailed disclosure is included under Note 34 Defined Benefit Pension Schemes.